Yoast/developer/docs/customization/myYoast/apis/subscription-api.md

 After a customer gets a subscription, that customer will get access to the connected product.

 Any plugins the customer should get access to can be downloaded.
-The download URLS for a subscription are always present in any response to the subscription API.
+The download URLs for a subscription are always present in any response to the subscription API.

 If the subscription should give the user access to courses (such as a subscription for the Yoast SEO Premium plugin), these courses can be accessed via MyYoast on the [courses page](https://my.yoast.com/courses).
 We will also send an email to the customer when the customer gets access to any of our courses.
 If a customer gains access to multiple courses at once, a single email is sent containing a notice of all the courses that are accessible.